decent-bet/platform-frontend/docs/usage.md

 Enter the cut-off time for the game (time before which bets can be placed) and click on the push button.
 By default, the cut-off time field is filled at 1000 seconds or ~18 minutes prior to the game's start time.
 Time entry fields will be replaced with a date/time picker.

-* Update game limits

 Once the game has been pushed (refresh after transaction has been mined on to the network), you should see the game show up under "Pushed games".
 Click on the "Update Bet Limits" and you should see a dialog show up with the following forms

-* Update Max Bet Limits
+* **Update Max Bet Limits**

     This field allows you to update the maximum amount of DBETs that can be bet into the selected game.

     **Max bet limits have to be set before a user is able to bet on the game.**

-### Update Period Limits
+* **Update Period Limits**

     This fields allows you to update the maximum amount of DBETs that can be bet into different bet types for a selected period in the selected game.

     To fill in the period limits, you can refer to the limits provided by Pinnacle which can be found if you scroll to the bottom of the Dialog.

-Push both max bet and period limits before continuing to the next step.
+**Push both max bet and period limits before continuing to the next step.**

 ## Push game odds